dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 .. _http-modules-shortcircuiting-middleware:

-Maybe your module sometimes terminates the request, for example if the user is not authorized:
+Your module might terminate a request, for example if the user is not authorized:

 .. literalinclude:: http-modules/sample/Asp.Net4/Asp.Net4/Modules/MyTerminatingModule.cs
 	:language: c#